ashar367/Vehicle-detection-using-deep-learning-with-Tensorflow-and-Python/README.md

 * Line 106.
 Change fine_tune_checkpoint to:

 fine_tune_checkpoint : "C:/tensorflow1/models/research/object_detection/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt"

-Lines 123 and 125.
+*Lines 123 and 125.
 In the train_input_reader section, change input_path and label_map_path to:

 input_path : "C:/tensorflow1/models/research/object_detection/train.record"
 label_map_path: "C:/tensorflow1/models/research/object_detection/training/labelmap.pbtxt"

-Line 130.
+* Line 130.
 Change num_examples to the number of images you have in the \images\test directory.

-Lines 135 and 137.
+* Lines 135 and 137.
 In the eval_input_reader section, change input_path and label_map_path to:

 input_path : "C:/tensorflow1/models/research/object_detection/test.record"
 label_map_path: "C:/tensorflow1/models/research/object_detection/training/labelmap.pbtxt"

 Save the file after the changes have been made.
 That’s it!
 The training job is all configured and ready to go!

+# 6. Run the Training

+From the \object_detection directory, issue the following command to begin training:

+python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/faster_rcnn_inception_v2_pets.config

+If everything has been set up correctly, TensorFlow will initialize the training.
+The initialization can take up to 30 seconds before the actual training begins.
+When training begins, it will look like this:

+Each step of training reports the loss.
+It will start high and get lower and lower as training progresses.
+For my training on the Faster-RCNN-Inception-V2 model, it started at about 3.0 and quickly dropped below 0.8.
+I recommend allowing your model to train until the loss consistently drops below 0.05, which will take about 40,000 steps, or about 2 hours (depending on how powerful your CPU and GPU are).
+Note: The loss numbers will be different if a different model is used.
+MobileNet-SSD starts with a loss of about 20, and should be trained until the loss is consistently under 2.

+You can view the progress of the training job by using TensorBoard.
+To do this, open a new instance of Anaconda Prompt, activate the tensorflow1 virtual environment, change to the
+C:\tensorflow12\models\research\object_detection directory, and issue the following command:

+(tensorflow12) C:\tensorflow12\models\research\object_detection>tensorboard --logdir=training

+This will create a webpage on your local machine at YourPCName:6006, which can be viewed through a web browser.
+The TensorBoard page provides information and graphs that show how the training is progressing.
+One important graph is the Loss graph, which shows the overall loss of the classifier over time.

+# 7. Export Inference Graph

+From the \object_detection folder, issue the following command, where “XXXX” in “model.ckpt-XXXX” should be replaced with the highest-numbered .ckpt file in the training folder:

+python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph

+This creates a frozen_inference_graph.pb file in the \object_detection\inference_graph folder.
+The .pb file contains the object detection classifier.

+# 8. Use Newly Trained Object Detection Classifier!

+To run any of the scripts, type “idle” in the Anaconda Command Prompt (with the “tensorflow1” virtual environment activated) and press ENTER.
+This will open IDLE, and from there, you can open any of the scripts and run them.

+If everything is working properly, the object detector will initialize for about 10 seconds and then display a window showing any objects it’s detected in the image!

+If you encounter errors, please check out Googling the error.
+There is usually useful information on Stack Exchange or in TensorFlow’s Issues on GitHub.